dir: Reinaldo Marcus Green

 People, we might have an answer.

-He previously played the lead (when he was previously yearning for an Oscar) in a biopic about a homeless guy with a kid who somehow goes from sleeping on the floor of a public New York bathroom (with kid in tow) to be a millionaire stock broker because he somehow managed to convince a guy that solving a Rubik’s cube meant he would be great at trading stocks.
+He previously played the lead (when he was previously yearning for an Oscar) in a biopic about a homeless guy with a kid who somehow goes from sleeping on the floor of a public New York bathroom (with kid in tow) to be a millionaire stock broker because he someone managed to convince a guy that solving a Rubik’s cube meant he would be great at trading.
 That flick was called The Pursuit of Happyness.
 That also had remarkably tone-deaf scenes where a monster father is acting abusively towards his kid, but they try to ‘lighten’ the mood with a jaunty soundtrack.

 This, well, this is another order of awfulness, and it too is based on a real person.